Joint Review Committee on Education in Radiologic Technology

 "The Commission oversees regional accreditation for 162 institutions.
 Its decision-making body consists of up to twenty-six Commissioners who represent the public and the diversity of higher education institutions within the Northwest region." nwccu.org

-ARRT Credentialing Examination Pass Rate for the past 10 years is and average of 90.54%, our program’s average is 96.35%.
+National ARRT Credentialing Examination Pass Rate for the past 10 years is an average of 90.54%, our program’s average is 96.35%.

 ARRT Credentialing Examination Pass Rate for the past 10 years is an average of 90%, our program’s average is 96%.
 For the past 5 years (2013-2017) the Credentialing Examination Pass rate is 95%.
 To put this in perspective, 93 students took the exam during the past 5 years, and 5 students did not pass on the first attempt; however, those 5 students succeeded on the 2nd attempt.